Author: Donald E. Sheppard|

 Cabeza de Vaca, who had spent nine years in America from 1528 on, set the stage for DeSoto and Coronado to lead armies deep into America in 1539: Coronado from Mexico City, DeSoto from Havana, Spain's New World Port Terminal.
-Vaca was the first European to describe this continent's Gulf of Mexico shoreline then west to Arizona.
-DeSoto, at age 39, was rich from Incan gold and wanted to own a good part of today's America.
+Vaca was the first European to describe the Gulf of Mexico's inland areas.
+DeSoto, at age 39, was rich from Incan gold and wanted to colonize part of today's America.

 Back in Spain, Vaca refused to join DeSoto's search for enough gold to lure additional settlers to his new American colony, but DeSoto's venture was well recorded by others who plundered this continent from Florida to Lake Michigan, then, for escape, to Mexico City, Spain's North American stronghold.
 In the meantime Coronado explored America's West.
 He had received information directly from Vaca in Mexico City just before DeSoto met him on his return to Spain.